pivotal/docs-tap/external-secrets/vault-example.hbs.md

 # External Secrets Operator example integration with HashiCorp Vault

-This topic describes how External Secrets Operator integrates with HashiCorp Vault, an external secret Management System.
+This topic shows you how External Secrets Operator can integrate with HashiCorp Vault, which is an external secret Management System.
 The operator synchronizes secret data from external APIs to a Kubernetes secret resource.
 For more information about Kubernetes secret resources, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret).

-> **Important** This example integration is deliberately constructed to showcase the features
+> **Important** This example integration is constructed to showcase the features
 > available and must not be considered in a production environment.

 ## <a id='eso-vault-prereqs'></a> Prerequisites